 - Bamboo cooking spoons* — I’ve had my bamboo cooking spoons set for years.
 I made the switch from plastic to bamboo when I learned that toxic chemicals could leach out of the plastic and into my food.
 Yuck, that’s not an ingredient I’d like to include.
 These bamboo cooking spoons include a spatula and have worked really well for me.

 - Cast iron skillet* — Oh cast iron, how I love you.
 This one is pre-seasoned, and it’s cooked delicious meals for me and my family for years.
 When cared for properly, nothing sticks to it.
 And it’s super easy to clean.

-This pasta is so worth all of that frustration, and maybe a few choice words muttered under my breath.
+This pasta is what my pasta dreams are made of.
 The tangy, creamy goat cheese melts into the lemony, garlicky sauce, coating each little orecchiette, bringing everything together.
-My mouth is watering just thinking about it — I’ve eaten it several times over the last few days and can’t seem to get enough.
+My mouth is watering just thinking about it.

 - 3 tbsp olive oil, divided